transitland/www-transit-land/documentation/datastore/feeds.md

 layout: documentation
 ---

+Transitland is built on publicly available GTFS data contributed by our user community.
+Detailed information is kept on each Feed, and updated whenever a new version of each Feed is discovered.

 ## Feeds

 A Feed represents a unique GTFS data source.
 Each Feed has a URL to a publicly accessible GTFS archive, a mapping of GTFS `agency_id` values to Transitland Operators, and the geographic extent of the Feed, the details of the Feed's license.